-We would like to thank Nancy Petersen, RN for her invaluable contributions to this article.
+We thank Nancy Petersen, RN for her invaluable contributions to this article.
 Visit Nancy’s Nook for Endometriosis Education & Support to connect with others who understand in a supportive, private setting.

 No robust effort to champion public health can be complete without addressing the scourge that is endometriosis: an enigmatic disease taking immeasurable toll on every aspect of the health and well-being of approximately 176 million women and girls – and yes, even some men – from every corner of the globe (WERF).
 One of the most critical challenges facing the endometriosis community is a lack of factual awareness; a challenge which keeps us largely mired in myths, misinformation, lengthy delays in diagnosis, poor treatments, and an incredible lack of support for affected stakeholders.
 The legacy of misinformation enshrouding this illness is shared in perpetuity from even well-meaning, well-respected doctors to patients, from medical educators to next generation providers, from health publishers to the media, from mothers to daughters, from generation to generation.
 Moreover, unrelenting societal and cultural bias surrounding menstruation and pelvic pain keeps endometriosis belittled, ignored and diminished.